 - Key competitor differentiators

-Explainer videos also benefit you because they’re great for SEO and position you as an authority in your industry.
-You may think this type of video will be boring – it doesn’t have to be.
+Explainer marketing videos also benefit you because they’re great for SEO and position you as an authority in your industry.
+You may think this type of marketing video will be boring – it doesn’t have to be.
 You can inject your brand’s personality, use animation, statistics, humor and make it fun.

 This explainer video by Panorama9 for an IT monitoring solution could be – let’s face it – boring.
 But placing their target audience of IT workers at the front and centre, scratching at their pain points and doing this in a 1980s-style computer game animation makes it hugely watchable while breaking down exactly what the product does.